 At first glance, driving in Jordan seems to be a chaotic, messy, and dangerous activity.
-Drivers do not always drive on the correct side of the road, and any lane markers that do exist are really a suggestion.
+Drivers do not always drive on the correct side of the road, and any lane markers that do exist are merely a suggestion.
 Add to this that as far as I can tell people drive at the speed they feel is best.
-There are police posted at regular intervals along major roads, but I have yet to see them actually doing anything.
+There are police posted at regular intervals along major roads, but I have yet to see them actually doing anything other than spot checking drivers licenses.
 There is a section of highway just outside of Umm el-Jimal that is a divided roadway.
 One half of this road is under construction at one point, and so traffic traveling on that side must temporarily use one of the lanes formerly allotted to traffic coming the other way.
 After the construction there is an arrow indicating that traffic should merge back onto the other side (unlike the US where there would be cones as well.
 Not everyone does so.
 This leads to a situation where people are sometimes driving straight towards each other, head-on in a game of chicken.
 In the city of Al-Mafraq, drivers park and double park as they please.
+I have seen someone who parked a full-size pickup truck perpendicular to the sidewalk instead of parallel parking even though he had space to do so.
 This is combined with pedestrians crossing the street at any given point (something not limited to the city).
-I have seen someone who parked a full-size pickup truck perpendicular to the sidewalk instead of parallel parking even though he had space to do so.
 So far, everything I have related paints a dire picture.
 And yet, there is a strange balance to it all.
 I have not seen any accidents, and drivers seem to be more aware than in the US.
 Driving in Jordan is an art form, and not for the distracted or the faint of heart.
-One thing I pay attention to when I visit another country is what sort of cars people drive.
-The variety of cars and trucks in Jordan is significantly less than the United States.
-People in Jordan tend to drive, sedans, pickup trucks, or minibuses.
-People drive cars that are practical and reliable.
-They also like to display massive stickers across the back of their car windows that say ‘Hashemite Kingdom of Jordan’ have a massive crown, or both.
-These stickers take up most of the rear window.
-Another car related thing that I wish to explore further if I ever return to Jordan is a massive junkyard that I saw on the outskirts of Amman.
-I know nothing of it except that it was on the side of the highway on the way to Umm el-Jimal and that it sprawled over a vast area.
-Jordan is a great country for someone like me who is interested in cars and car culture.
+It seems paradoxical but making roads safer with more regulations and signage may lead to less aware drivers.
+Jordanian drivers on the whole have to be much more aware.